“Fightin Bob” Shuler

-Robert P. Shuler was pastor of the Trinity Methodist Church in Los Angeles, California.
-He was unrelated to the well-known former pastor of the Crystal Cathedral in Garden Grove, California.
+Robert P. Shuler was pastor of the Trinity Methodist Church in Los Angeles.
+He was unrelated to the well-known former pastor of the Crystal Cathedral.

 Also discover these other Party candidates.

-Dr. Bob Shuler Lauds Ku Klux.
+- Dr. Bob Shuler Lauds Ku Klux.
 Says Country is Poisoned With Putrid Judges, Lambasts Newspapers, Jews and Catholics; Asks Magazine Subscriptions After Tirade in Church.
-Los Angeles Times.
+LA Times.

-Cryer Assails Shuler Charge.
+- Cryer Assails Shuler Charge.
 Ex-Mayor Calls Denied Judge McComb Takes Rap at Radio Preacher.
-Los Angeles Times.
+LA Times.
 1929-01-18.

-Cryer Quizzed on Politics.
+- Cryer Quizzed on Politics.
 Ex-Mayor Target of Sweeping Cross-Examination as Witness in Shuler Libel Trial.
-Los Angeles Times.
+LA Times.
 1929-11-09.

 - Shuler Backed for President.
 Prohibition Party Prepares New Leadership Bid.
 LA Times.
 1932-12-19.

 - Official Vote on November 3 Announced.
 LA Times.
 1942-12-10.

 - Shuler’s Radio Time Canceled.
 Copies of Minister’s Talks Requested by F.C.C. for Examination.
 LA Times.
 1943-01-29.